 Yes.
 There are existing facilities in use on the McNair Campus, including Tower 1 (Endoscopy and Radiology) and the Jamail Specialty Care Center.

 When will the entire Campus be completed?

-The scheduled completion date for the hospital (Tower 1 and Tower 2) and medical office building is early 2019.
+The scheduled completion date for the hospital (Tower 1 and Tower 2) and medical office building is in 2020.

 Where is the McNair Campus located?

 The address of the McNair Campus is 7200 Cambridge Street, at the corner of Cambridge and Old Spanish Trail.

 What will happen to the current Baylor St. Luke's buildings, including the hospital tower, O'Quinn Medical Tower, and the Baylor Clinic?